 - Compose and submit a letter to the editor on a topic related to primary care.
 Send a copy of your letter to the GSP administrator via email to be shared with the GSP community.

-- Propose an seek approval from the Program Director an activity of similar scope and magnitude as the above that would be meaningful and appropriate to share with the GSP community.
+- Propose and seek approval from the Program Director for an activity of similar scope and magnitude as the above that would be meaningful and appropriate to share with the GSP community.

-The GSP scholarship experience culminates in the writing of a formal scholarship paper (due March 1st) and an accompanying informative and engaging oral presentation in early May which students share with their GSP classmates, the GSP faculty, the wider School of Medicine, University community, family and friends.
+The GSP scholarship experience culminates in early May with the writing of a formal scholarship paper (due March 1st) and an accompanying informative and engaging oral presentation.
+This presentation is shared with students' classmates, the GSP faculty, the wider School of Medicine, University community, family and friends.